elastic/rally/README.md

 #### Pipelines

 Pipelines allow Rally to execute different steps in preparation of a benchmark.
-For now only to pipelines are supported:
+For now only two pipelines are supported:

 * `from-sources-complete`: This is the default pipeline that is run when nothing is specified.
 It checks out the Elasticsearch sources from git, builds a ZIP file and runs the benchmark.